omercadopopular/omercadopopular.github.io/_pages/about.md

   - /about.html
 ---

-My research agenda lies on the intersection between macroeconomics and international trade; I describe it as “Spatial Macroeconomics and Dynamic Trade.”
+I am a spatial economist whose research agenda lies on the intersection between macroeconomics and international trade; I describe it as “Spatial Macroeconomics and Dynamic Trade.”
 I am embedding the dynamics of growth emphasized in macroeconomics into canonical trade models and incorporating the spatial dimension emphasized in trade models into macroeconomics.
 In my empirical work, I combine well-identified partial equilibrium effects using spatial data to inform estimates of general equilibrium effects.
 I use spatial data to answer questions about growth, innovation, and business cycles.

 Bio
 ======